Check out this article from the Sydney Morning Herald: "Make sure you're covered before you ride" - and the readers' comments are interesting too.

 Then your case will be assessed and taken on by Bicycle Network's insurer.
 Your case will be fought if necessary by Bicycle Network's specialist compensation legal firm, Maurice Blackburn.

-Does Bicycle Network insurance cover when riding electric bikes as well?
+Does Bicycle Network's insurance cover when you are riding electric bikes as well?

 "Bicycle" means a vehicle with 2 or more wheels that is built to be propelled by human power through a belt, chain or gears (whether or not it has an auxiliary motor), and,